Ultimate 2023 Paris, France City Guide

 If anything, we think this makes it a more attractive time to visit Paris.
-Some projections are expecting international travel costs to dip this year, with low demand until 2023.
+Some projections are expecting international travel costs to dip this year, with low demand until 2024.
+(Especially if there’s a recession in Europe.)

 With that update out of the way, let’s get into the brass tacks of planning your visit…